-The truth is, videos have more impact than any other method of information dissemination.
-We can see its evidence in our addiction to movies, music videos, visual education etc. So it makes sense to use it to market your business as well, doesn’t it?
+The truth is, that videos have more impact than any other method of information dissemination.
+We can see its evidence in our addiction to movies, music videos, visual education, etc. So it makes sense to use it to market your business as well, doesn’t it?

 2. Keep your videos ‘visual’